aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autonumberedbulletvalue/_index.md

 ```

-For the description of this property, please see [getAutonumberScheme()](../../com.aspose.cells/autonumberedbulletvalue\#getAutonumberScheme--)
+Represents the scheme of automatic number.

 **Parameters:**
 | Parameter | Type | Description |